 Ryerson and Burnham Archives Finding Aids

 The Ryerson and Burnham Archives collect regionally focused primary source materials on art, architecture, and design that complement and extend the permanent collections of the museum’s curatorial departments.
 Explore our archival holdings by subject or browse an alphabetical list of collections to locate the specific items that you would like to view.
-Processed collections in the archives are available for use during the libraries’ public hours without an appointment.
+Processed collections in the archives are available for use during reading room hours by advance appointment.

 Ryerson and Burnham Archives Digital Collections